Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 The optimal temperature for rehydration and membrane recovery is 40°C/104°F.

-All the information provided above and in this section applies only to dry yeast (both active and instant), as fresh yeast does not undergo a rehydration process
+All the information provided above and in this section applies only to dry yeast (both active and instant), as fresh yeast does not undergo a rehydration process.
+For an official reference on the topics discussed here, see this information sheet from Lallemand, a global leader in yeast production.

 While cofactors are crucial for yeast activity, yeast cells can resynthesize them, so their impact is mainly significant at the start of fermentation, though the amount released can still have a noticeable effect.
 The issue with glutathione, however, is different.